 Learn more: Contact Information Question

-Custom Variables is a PLATINUM logic feature that allows you to track information about respondents by appending variables to the end of a Web Link.
+Custom Variables allows you to track information about respondents by appending variables to the end of a Web Link.

 Learn more: Custom Variables